SUMMARY

 ANALYSIS

-This short passage is key to the book’s understanding of Christian community.
+This short passage is key to the book’s understanding of Christ-centered community.
 The community is a haven of strength for those who gather as forgiven, baptized believers.
-They experience a “time of refreshing” (3:20) as they gather around teaching, fellowship, the breaking of bread, and prayers–activities that mark the church to this day.
+They experience a “time of refreshing” (3:20) as they participate in teaching, fellowship, the breaking of bread, and prayers–activities that mark the church to this day.

-These activities are twice described in these few verses with insignificant variations of expressions.
-Between the two repetitions, at the heart of the passage and the community, are the wonders and signs done by the apostles and the sharing that prevents anyone from being in need.
-Since wonders and signs most often refer to healing activities, we can see that the community is one dedicated to human well-being and wholeness, made possible through the Lord.
-There is another peek at this community in 4:23-34, where all these activities are again underlined, along with the very presence of the Spirit itself.
+These activities are twice described in these few verses.
+The heart of the passage highlights the apostles’ wonder-working ability and the congregation’s mutual generosity that safeguards anyone from being in need.
+Since wonders and signs most often refer to healing activities, we can see that the community is dedicated to human well-being, made possible through the Lord.
+These communal practices are underscored again in 4:23-34, fueled by a fresh infilling with the Holy Spirit (4:31).